sstaempfli/swisspowercanvas/README.md

 **NOTE:** If we cannot run your code following these requirements we will not be able to evaluate it.

 ## How to Run
-Write here **DETAILED** intructions on how to run your code.\
-**NOTE:** If we cannot run your code following these instructions we will not be able to evaluate it.

 To run the project you have to:
 - clone the repository;
 - open a terminal instance and using the command ```cd``` move to the folder where the project has been downloaded;